-Learn how our ancestors made their own homemade ice creams when nowadays it's something that's normally store-bought.
-But, best of all, making ice cream in a bag is loads of fun for anyone.
+You'll learn how our ancestors made their own homemade ice creams when nowadays it's something that's normally store-bought.
+But, best of all, making bag ice cream is loads of fun for anyone.

 ©2004 by Don Bell